MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

   Cprofcn is available as both a subroutine version provided as the module complex_prolate_swf and a stand alone version cprofcn.
 It was originally developed by arnie lee van buren about 2005 with technical support from jeffrey boisvert.
-The current version 1.04 adds the capability to calculate the radial functions of the first kind and their first derivatives for x = 1.0.
+Version 1.04 added the capability to calculate the radial functions of the first kind and their first derivatives for x = 1.0.

   Table of Contents
   1. Purpose